pharpend/louse/README.md

 program without their permission.
 I looked in the thesaurus for synonyms to "git", and "decamp" came up.
 It seems appropriate, because camping is vaguely reminiscent of free/open-source developers collaborating.

-Hopefully the "bugtracker" portion of the name is obvious.